aegiswp/child/README.md

 2. All customization options will be available here.
 Any changes you make will not affect the parent theme.
 3. Do not forget to click `Save` after making your desired changes.

-**Note**: If there are template files in the child theme, they will override the equivalent file in the parent theme.

 ## Support

 For support, please raise [an issue](https://github.com/aegiswp/theme-child/issues) in the GitHub repository.

 ## Contributing

-Contributions are welcome!
 Please read our [CONTRIBUTING.md](https://github.com/aegiswp/theme/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License

-The Aegis Child Theme is licensed under the GNU General Public License v2.0.
+The Aegis Child Theme is licensed under the GNU General Public License v3.0.
 For more details, see the [LICENSE](LICENSE) file.

+## Suggestions?

+To propose improvements to this repository, please open an [issue](https://github.com/aegiswp/theme-child/issues) or [pull request](https://github.com/aegiswp/theme-child/pulls).